FrankRidder/BoxTurtleLid/README.md

 <img src="images/sa.jpg" alt=" " width="200">

-5. Finally insert the top and remaining side clear panels, the right HatSideBar can now be attached.
+5. Finally, insert the top and remaining side clear panels, the right HatSideBar can now be attached.
-Note: this will require some of the surrounding bolts to be loosened to allow the panels to fit into the sidebar.
+Note: This will require some of the surrounding bolts to be loosened to allow the panels to fit into the sidebar.

-Re-tighten the bolts.
+6. Re-tighten the bolts.

 ### Base cover